The retirement calculator above will give you quick answers to the most common retirement planning questions.

 You Have Options: If your retirement calculations suggest that you will run out of money, don’t despair, you have options!
 Working a little longer, delaying the start of Social Security, spending less and tapping into your home equity are easy ways to have a secure retirement.
 See below for more information and ideas!

-What makes a plan useful?
+What makes a retirement plan useful?

 Comprehensiveness: A useful retirement plan touches on all aspects of your financial life in retirement.